-EXPLANATIONS OF SOME OF THE WORDS/PHRASES USED
+APPENDIX 4 EXPLANATIONS OF SOME OF THE WORDS/PHRASES USED

-TERM MEANING Charge letter The letter received by the person being charged (normally a player), detailing the exact charge and details such as date and location.
+TERM MEANING TERM MEANING Charge letter The letter received by the person being charged (normally a player), detailing the exact charge and details such as date and location.
 Plus any other evidence.
+The report The overall document from the County FA given to the Commission detailing the charge and any evidence it has received.
 Responsible or accompanying adult This could be your parent/carer or another adult who agrees to support you at the hearing.
+The charge The wording within the report which states which football regulation it is believed has been broken.
 Club Official This could be the Club Secretary, your Team Manager or Coach - someone in a relevant position of authority.
+Not proven The charge is dismissed or simply 'not proven'.
 Commission or Panel This is the set of people who'll listen to all the evidence at a hearing and come to a finding.
 See page 5 to see who'll be on the Commission.
 'Commission' is the usual term, but 'Panel' is sometimes used.
 They mean the same thing.
+Proven The charge is upheld.
 Chairperson The head person of the Commission.
+The decision Either one of the above.
 Written statement A statement in writing giving a person's version of events.
 Ideally submitted to the County FA before the hearing happens.
 It forms part of 'the report' (see below).
-County FA Designated Safeguarding Officer The person at the County FA who has been trained in safeguarding matters around young people (i.e. anyone under 18) County FA Referee Development Officer The person at the County FA responsible for training and supporting referees, including those under 18.
+Sanction This is the 'punishment' if the case is proven against the person who was charged.
+The sanction is usually a ban from the game for a set period.
+Any fines imposed are the responsibility of the club - not the under-18 player.
+County FA Designated Safeguarding Officer The person at the County FA who has been trained in safeguarding matters around young people (i.e. anyone under 18) Mitigation If the charge is 'proven' and the sanction announced, this is the chance to make a case for leniency.
+County FA Referee Development Officer The person at the County FA responsible for training and supporting referees, including those under 18.
+Appeal The right of the person who asked for the personal hearing to contest its decision.
+This appeal is made by the club direct to The FA, not the County FA.